Ir. M. Geense

 January - February 1992.

-- Kaplan, R. S., D. P. Norton, 'Using the Balanced Scorecard as a Strategic Management System', Harvard Business Review,
+- Kaplan, R. S. and D. P. Norton, 'Using the Balanced Scorecard as a Strategic Management System', Harvard Business Review,

 January - February 1996.